 This time – it’s a pomegranate wall hanging!

-Notice that I said pomegranate wall hanging, not Rosh Hashanah wall hanging?
+Notice how I said pomegranate wall hanging, as opposed to Rosh Hashanah wall hanging?

 Rosh Hashanah Favors

 Rosh Hashanah decorations are great and all.

 The problem is – your guests can’t take them home with them.
 Well, technically they could… but if I’m not mistaken – that’s called “stealing”, no?

 So, how about sending your guests home with a few precious souvenirs?
 That way, they’ll remember your lovely Rosh Hashanah dinner party even after the wine wears off.